 The Directors have considered the composition and structure of the Board and have concluded that it is appropriate for a Company of the size and complexity of XP Power.
-Despite not being considered independent by the Corporate Governance guidelines, the involvement of James Peters (Non-Executive Chairman) as a founder with a substantial shareholding is considered of benefit to shareholders, aligning the interests of shareholders with the Board.
+Despite not being considered independent by the Corporate Governance guidelines, the involvement of James Peters (Non-Executive Chairman) as a founder with a substantial shareholding is considered of benefits to Shareholders, aligning the interests of Shareholders with the Board.

 The following matters are specifically reserved for the Board's decision: